Skirting Board Fitting Cost

 Skirting board removal may result in some damage to plaster on the walls.
 Whilst it’s generally recommended that your new skirting board is a few mm taller than the previous to account for this, some plastering patch repair work may be necessary to repair any damage caused.

-Plastering, when done by a professional, generally comes at a minimum charge of £100 for labour and materials.
+Plastering, when done by a professional, generally comes at a minimum charge of around £100 for labour and materials.
 So if you do choose to hire a professional to repair plastering, it’s worth considering if any other areas of your home also need attending.

 Painting and Decorating